 This time of year, the weather can’t make up its mind between extreme heat, summer rain, and drought.
 It’s important to look up the forecast for your area while you are away.
 Then, create a plan to protect your garden.

 For warmer climates, be sure to protect your plants from too much heat.
 Find a shady spot for your garden to let your plants cool off and conserve moisture while you’re away.
-Pro Hack: Move your container into a sprinkler zone.
+If possible, move your container into a sprinkler zone.

 Have an H2O Plan